Do You Need an Affordable Doctor?

 I do not control the cost of asthma medicine but will do all I can to find discounted medication for my patients.

-So many of my patients do not have health insurance to pay for medical care.
+Many of my patients do not have health insurance to pay for medical care.

 This means they have to pay cash for their care.
 When balancing how to spend their cash, they have to find the best value for their medical care.